ngtranthanhtoan/business-301-executive-leadership/case-study-home-services-company.md

 - Stage: $48M ARR, EBITDA 11%, private-equity backed; goal to 2x in 24 months
 - Initial symptoms: Late arrivals, first-time fix rate at 68%, NPS 41, tech churn 28%, weekly flameouts in scheduling, board surprises on margin variance

+### How to Use This Case Study
+- Skim the section headers in order; each mirrors the book’s chapter sequence.
+- In each section, first read the cross-company choices, then the department breakdowns.
+- Copy the artifacts list and adapt templates under `templates/` to your org.

+### Notation (in this file)
+- DRI = Directly Responsible Individual
+- SLO = Service Level Objective
+- Ops = Operations (we use “Operations” for headings and “Ops” in examples)
+- CX = Customer Support
+- FTF = First-Time Fix

 ---

 ## 0–30 Days: The Executive Shift Installed